 After conducting my research, I spent the first two weeks iterating with my client on logo design and branding.
-We wanted her customers to feel confident, comfortable and empowered to tackle whatever challenges inspired them to seek life coaching.
-Also, we wanted lighthearted brand imagery to differentiate my client from the stock photos of tree lined parkways, disheveled notebooks and meditating women featured on her competitors’ websites.
+We wanted her customers to feel confident, comfortable and empowered to tackle any challenges that inspired them to seek life coaching.
+Also, we wanted lighthearted brand imagery to differentiate my client from the stock photos of tree-lined parkways, disheveled notebooks, and meditating women featured on her competitors’ websites.

-A bright color palette, custom svg illustrations and simple typography highlight my client’s warm and empathetic approach to life coaching.
+A bright color palette, custom SVG illustrations, and straightforward typography highlight my client’s warm and empathetic approach to life coaching.

-After settling on a brand-mark and icon set, I created a prototype for single page microsite that highlighted my client’s service offerings, testimonials and included a scheduling interface.
-I used Ryan Singer’s shorthand to design my user flow and then created mock ups in Figma and Principle.
+After settling on a brand-mark and icon set, I created a single-page microsite prototype that highlighted my client’s service offerings, testimonials, and included a scheduling interface.
+I used Ryan Singer’s shorthand to design my user flow and then created mockups in Figma and Principle.

 Three users tested two different prototypes by moving between static wireframe images.

 “Wait, is that an angler fish?
 Do you know how those things reproduce?”

 “I like the interface, but I think your lightest yellow might be too light as a background.”

 “No offense, but the animation is giving me vertigo.”

 - Users were unsure of whether they would remember to confirm their appointment via email.

 - Users preferred a more clickable scheduling interface to my initial single page prototype.